PiotrMachowski/Home-Assistant-custom-components-Tauron-AMIplus/README.md

 * **How to get energy meter id?**

   To find out value for `energy_meter_id` log in to [_*eLicznik*_](https://elicznik.tauron-dystrybucja.pl).
-  Desired value is in upper-left corner of page (Punkt poboru, without address).
+  Desired value is in upper-left corner of page (Punkt poboru - without address).

+* **When does this integration update data from?**

+  This integration logs in and downloads data from eLicznik website every 8.5h.
+  This timer is restarted after: HA restart, integration reload, configuration change.
+  Additionally, a new pack of data is freshly downloaded when user retrieves diagnostics data.

 * **How to calculate available energy as a prosument?**

   To calculate available energy you can use following config: